-We decided that a trip to Hakone had to be included on our winter trip when we woke up one morning in Tokyo, flung open the curtains of our room at the Hotel New Otani and were greeted with an amazing view of Mt Fuji set against a clear blue sky.
+We decided that a trip to Hakone had to be included on our winter trip when we woke up one morning in Tokyo, flung open the curtains of our room at the Hotel New Otani and were greeted with an amazing view of Mt Fuji in the distance set against a clear blue sky.
 A few days later on another super clear morning we jumped on an early bullet train and half an hour later we were in Odawara.
 We stopped into the information centre and picked up the ‘Hakone Free Pass’ and were on our way.

 This pass was great value for us and there are a couple of versions to suit your travel needs.
-If you don’t have the JR Pass you can get the version that starts at Shinjuku in Tokyo, otherwise jump on the Shinkensen at Tokyo or Shinagawa stations and you’ll get there faster and save a couple of dollars.
+If you don’t have the JR Pass you can get the version that starts at Shinjuku in Tokyo, otherwise jump on the Shinkensen at Tokyo or Shinagawa stations and you’ll get there faster and save a few dollars.
 The base pass is for 2 days but it’s still great value for a day trip, then there’s a 3 day version if you’re staying a couple of nights.
 The ticket we purchased was Y4000 (just over $43 Australian dollars).
 It covers all the transport you’ll need, the Tozan train and cable car, the Hakone ropeway, a sightseeing cruise on Lake Ashi and a variety of buses between locations too.
 You can use all of them multiple time and in either direction.
 You also get discounts from dozens of museums, restaurants, onsen and other attractions by showing the pass.

 I’ll link up another article here to give more information and to help you decide whether the Hakone Freepass is good value and if it might work well for you.